KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

         }
     }

 The first thing to point out is that I postfix my name with the `Attribute` keyword.
-When we attach that to our property, we can just call it `[ValidatePathExists]`.
+When we attach that to our property, we can call it `[ValidatePathExists]`.

 I inherit the `ValidateArgumentsAttribute` and I override the `[void] Validate ([object]$arguments, [System.Management.Automation.EngineIntrinsics]$engineIntrinsics)` function.
-I figured this out by just looking at the Powershell source for an [example](https://github.com/PowerShell/PowerShell/blob/02b5f357a20e6dee9f8e60e3adb9025be3c94490/src/System.Management.Automation/engine/Attributes.cs#L1222).
+I figured this out by looking at the Powershell source for an [example](https://github.com/PowerShell/PowerShell/blob/02b5f357a20e6dee9f8e60e3adb9025be3c94490/src/System.Management.Automation/engine/Attributes.cs#L1222).

 The `$Arguments` contains the value of the property.
-I have no idea what the `$engineIntrinsics` is, so I just ignore it for now.
+I have no idea what the `$engineIntrinsics` is, so I ignore it for now.

 I decided to use standard exceptions in this case so the error message is localized.
-I could just `throw` a custom message needed.
+I could `throw` a custom message needed.

 ## Use the validator
 Now that we have a custom validator, we can attach it to our property and let Powershell do the rest.